AverageBare/EEE507-RPG-Game/README.md

   Always remember:

+    -Good comments, variable and function names and readability.

-    -Clear allocated data, I.E. Character killed, clean up memory allocation (so the data (location) is not lost to the void)
+    -Clear allocated data E.G. Character killed, clean up memory allocation (so the data (location) is not lost to the void) to avoid memory leaks.

 Usefull Links: